pepkit/caravel/docs/README.md

 **Run like**:

 ```
-python caravel/caravel.py
+caravel
 ```
-if you have the `CARAVEL` environment variable pointing to a list of project config files.
+if you have the `$CARAVEL` environment variable pointing to a list of project config files.

 **Or like**:

 ```
-python caravel/caravel.py -c example_caravel.yaml
+caravel -c example_caravel.yaml
 ```
 to point directly to a file declaring a list of project config filepaths.